-Term Definition Raking motion or grasp Using the fingers like a rake, curling the top of the fingers over the object to bring items toward them, without using the thumb.
-Using thumbs and fingers in opposition Moving the thumb toward the tips of the fingers, like a pinching or claw motion.
+Term Definition Using the fingers like a rake, curling the top of the fingers over the object to bring items toward them, without using the thumb.
+Moving the thumb toward the tips of the fingers, like a pinching or claw motion.